The Individuals with Disabilities Education Act

 The Individuals with Disabilities Education Act (IDEA) is a federal law that requires all public schools to offer a Free Appropriate Public Education (FAPE) to students with disabilities, and gives parents a say in the decisions the school makes for those children.
 IDEA also requires public schools to evaluate students suspected of having a disability at no cost to the parents.
 Once a student is diagnosed with an eligible disability, the school must to provide him or her with special education and related services to accommodate the disability.

 If you suspect your school district is not fulfilling its obligations under IDEA, speak with an experienced special education lawyer.
 Our team at Woodsmall Law Group takes every child’s right to education very seriously.
-We focus exclusively on helping those with special needs and their families.
+We focus exclusively on helping those with special needs and their families and serve the San Gabriel Valley and eastern Los Angeles.
 For a free consultation, call our Pasadena law office at (626) 440-0028.

 Qualifying for Special Education Support